 Binary Search tries to find if an element is present in a sorted array.
-It compares the middle element of the array with the searched element.
-Thus we get the following cases, Case 1 : If the middle element equals the searched element, the position of the middle element is returned.
+It compares the middle element of the array with the element being searched.
+Thus we have the following cases, Case 1 : If the middle element equals the searched element, the position of the middle element is returned.
 Case 2 : If the middle element is bigger than the searched element, the left part of the array is searched using the same logic i.e binary search.
 Left part of the array : [ 0 … mid - 1 ] Case 3 : If the middle element is smaller than the searched element, the right part of the array is searched using the same logic i.e binary search.
-Right part of the array : [ mid + 1 … end-1 ]
+Right part of the array : [ mid + 1 … end - 1 ]

 Algorithm : Binary Search